 The effects of dementia can range from the person becoming frustrated and confused by seemingly normal day to day activities, to having to rely on a loved one or carer to look after them when they can no longer do said activities, or even remember who they are.
 Read More

 Content written in collaboration with stroke charity Different Strokes.

 Over the years, we’ve written many health and travel articles, including Autism, Diabetes, Sensory Impairments and Mental Health.
 These were usually through our own research, conducting surveys and the like, but when it came to travelling after a stroke, we wanted to work with Different Strokes.

 They provide active peer support for young stroke survivors and families and have kindly written the following piece to shed some light on the hidden challenges that some stroke survivors encounter at airports and when flying.
 You’ll also hear from stroke survivors and their experiences of flying after a stroke.

 With that, let’s hand over to Different Strokes to bring your their insight into flying after a stroke.

-It is estimated that 3.5 million people in Britain have been diagnosed with Diabetes, with 10% of adults being Type 1.
-Of the 31,500 children that have been diagnosed, 95.1% of them are also Type 1.
+It is estimated that 4.9 million people in Britain have been diagnosed with diabetes.
+Of the 36,000 children that have been diagnosed, 90% of them are also Type 1.

 When the body is no longer able to produce insulin because the insulin producing cells in the body have been destroyed.
 Read More

 Navigating your way through an airport can be intimidating at the best of times; large crowds with multiple conversations at once coupled with rows of flickering, fluorescent flight boards can be a bit much for some.
 But what about those that don’t, or can’t experience these things?
-How different is the journey through an airport for a passenger that is hard of hearing or visually impaired?
+How different must it be for a passenger that is travelling with Sensory Impairments like hard of hearing or visually impaired?
 And what do UK airports do to support those using airports with sensory impairments?